 78.1 miles from downtown Portland

-If you are hankerin for weekend at the beach California style, Seaside is the way to go!
+Portland is a long way away from the beaches of California, but you can get a little taste of the boardwalk experience in Seaside!
 Your clan will enjoy playing and relaxing on the massive expanse of sandy beaches that run along the ocean.
 In addition to amazing beaches, Seaside is home to The Funland Entertainment Center (201 Broadway St.), which is the largest arcade on the North Oregon Coast and has been around since 1931.
 There your little gamers will entertain themselves for hours with skee-ball, bumper cars, mini golf and so much more.
 Then head to the Seaside Carousel Mall where you and your kids will find a beautiful replica of a classic carousel that can take the whole tribe for a musical ride ( (300 Broadway St.).While you’re at it, make sure you hit The Buzz on Broadway (406 Broadway St.) for saltwater taffy and chocolate-dipped treats, including bacon-topped Twinkies.
 Then, head west 1 block, north 3 blocks and 1 block west again to go feed the seals and let the little ones touch a starfish at Seaside Aquarium (200 N. Promenade).

 Seaside is perfect for a day trip or a whole weekend getaway.
 Consider booking a room at the Best Western Ocean View Resort ($100-$300/night) or at the more affordable but quaint City Center Motel ($54 and up).